 2.2 Description of experimental design

-The experimental set-up was a split plot with the main plot as planting material treatment and sub-plot as spray regime.
+The experimental set-up was a split plot with the main plot as planting material treatment and the sub-plot as spray regime.
 The planting material treatment comprised an untreated control, shea (i.e., vine cuttings dipped in shea butter slurry), wood ash (i.e., vine cuttings dipped in wood ash solution), neem powder (i.e., vine cuttings propagules dipped in aqueous neem seed powder at 75 g/l), insecticide + fungicide [i.e., vine cuttings dipped in cocktail of insecticide (K-Optimal: Lambda-Cyholothrin 15 g/l acetamiprid 20g/l EC) at rate of 0.4ml/L + fungicide (Mancozeb 800 WP) mixture for 60 sec.], and Furadan (Carbo-furan placed in furrows at planting).
-The spray regime involved no spray, K-Optimal (ai: Lambda-Cyholothrin + Acetamiprid) at rate of 0.4 ml/L (recommended rate), and aqueous neem seed extract at the rate of 75 g/l (Obeng-Ofori and Sackey 2003), each applied at 4, 6 and 8 weeks after planting (Table 2).
+The spray regime involved no spray, K-Optimal (ai: Lambda-Cyhalothrin + Acetamiprid) at a rate of 0.4 ml/L (recommended rate), and aqueous neem seed extract at the rate of 75 g/l (Obeng-Ofori and Sackey 2003), each applied at 4, 6 and 8 weeks after planting (Table 2).
 Each main plot occupied an area of 400 m2 and it was divided into six sub-plots.
 Each sub-plot consisted of 10 ridges that were 10 m long, 1 m spacing between ridges and 0.3 m spacing between plants in a row.
 The sub-plots were separated by 1 m alleys, while the replicates were separated by 2 m alleys.
 The dates of planting and harvesting in both years are presented in Table 3.

 Table 2: Description of experimental treatments for the study